Non-orthogonal Spin-Momentum Locking: The spin-orbit impurity scattering

 \section{The spin-orbit impurity scattering}

 Whatever the mechanism is, the formalism in Eqs. (\ref{spin_1.3}-\ref{spin_1.6}) hinges upon an accurate model for the self-energy in Eq.(\ref{SE_1}).
 The electron-impurity scattering is represented as a scattering potential $V_{e\,i}^{(j)}=V_{0}^{(j)}+V^{(j)}_{so}$ the spin independent and spin-orbit scattering parts are given by $V_{0}^{(j)}$ and $V^{(j)}_{so}$ respectively.
 In the notation, the superscript refers to the $j$'th impurity (see Appendix B).
 The spin-orbit coupling in the pristine sample is assumed to be sufficiently strong compared to the electron-impurity interaction.
 By this approach a simple picture can be obtained where the leading order contribution to NOSML can be isolated from the other secondary effects.
 The scattering matrix between the initial $\vert i\rangle=\vert {\bs k} \, \sigma\rangle$ and the final $\vert f\rangle=\vert {\bs k}^\prime \, \sigma^\prime\rangle$ states is $T_\ssp (\bs k,\bs k^\prime)=\sum_j \,\langle {\bs k}^\prime \, \sigma^\prime \vert V_{e\,i}^{(j)} \vert {\bs k} \, \sigma\rangle$ given in the Born approximation by\cite{mahan2012many,Zhong:2017aa,fischetti2016advanced,PhysRevLett.119.117001,dyakonov2017spin,ma10070807,mott1949theory,landau2013quantum,burke2012potential,PhysRevLett.95.166605,PhysRevB.95.115307, PhysRevB.86.125303,PhysRevB.80.245439} and Appendix B by, \be T_\ssp (\bs k,\bs k^\prime)= \sum_j\, e^{i(\bs k-\bs k^\prime).\bs R_j} ~ t_\ssp^{(j)}(\bs k,\bs k^\prime) \lb{T_kkp} \ee where the exponential phase factor accounts for the impurity scattering phase shifts occuring at random centers $\bs R_j$ and $t_\ssp^{(j)}(\bs k,\bs k^\prime)$ is the scattering amplitude of the electron off the $j$'th impurity from the initial to the final state which can be derived microscopically once the impurity-electron scattering potential is known.
 We will assume that there is only one kind of impurity and drop the $j$ index in $t_{\sigma \sigma^\prime}^{(j)}$.
 The scattering of an external spinless impurity with the electron under the influence of the spin-orbit coupling is an old textbook problem which has been studied before\cite{landau2013quantum}.
-The effective interaction can be written as a sum of a spinless and spin-dependent parts as\cite{PhysRevB.95.115307} (see Appendix B), \be t_\ssp(\bs k,\bs k^\prime)=\, a_0 \,\sigma_0+ c_0\,\hat{\bs k}\times \hat{\bs k}^\prime . \, {\bs \sigma} \lb{t_0.1} \ee Here, $a_0, c_0$ are generally complex coefficients describing the spinless and the spin-orbit scattering strengths.
-Here, we assume that $a_0$ is real.
-These coefficients also depend on $\bs k$, $\bs k^\prime$ as well as the details of the electron-impurity interaction \cite{dyakonov2017spin,mott1949theory,landau2013quantum,burke2012potential,PhysRevLett.95.166605} (see Appendix B).
-Our philosophy is to understand the NOSML in a minimal approach free from material specific features.
-We therefore let these scattering coefficients be constants to be determined phenomenologically.
+The effective interaction is basically a superposition of two independent parts.
+The first part is a spin independent channel contributing to the momentum distribution and relaxation.
+The second part has been shown to arise as a result of the interaction between spin-orbit coupled electrons and the spinless impurity.
+The scattering matrix is then given by\cite{PhysRevB.95.115307} (see Appendix B), \be {\underline t}(\bs k,\bs k^\prime)=\, a_0 \,\sigma_0+ c_0\,\hat{\bs k}\times \hat{\bs k}^\prime . \, {\bs \sigma} \lb{t_0.1} \ee where the $t_\ssp$ in Eq.(\ref{T_kkp}) corresponds to the matrix element of the Eq.(\ref{t_0.1}) with the spin indices $\sigma, \sigma^\prime$.
+The first term describes the spinless scattering with $a_0$ as the scattering strength and the second term is the spin-orbit scattering with the strength $c_0$.
+These coefficients are generally functions of $\bs k$, $\bs k^\prime$ as well as the details of the microscopic electron-impurity interaction \cite{dyakonov2017spin,mott1949theory,landau2013quantum,burke2012potential,PhysRevLett.95.166605} (see Appendix B).